ShkarinAlex278/Redacademy/README.md

 + RedAcademy.html
 + stylesheet.css

-And one folder with images: -My pictures.
+And one folder with images: +My pictures.